Intro to HTML

 What Is It?

 HTML is a coding language composed of various types of tags, also known as elements.
 These are what are used to build web pages.
-They are the Lincoln Logs of the Internet.

 - HTML is used to build web pages by using tags.